Nike-Inc/piggyback/README.md

 piggyback your default SSH configuration.

 1. Make it default `mv ~/.ssh/piggyback ~/.ssh/config`
-2. Since there is a host wildcard, you will need to add host exceptions where needed e.g. `!github.com` in this example:
+2. If there is a host wildcard, you will need to add host exceptions where needed e.g. `!github.com` in this example:
 ```
 Host * !github.com